voicegain/platform/ANNOUNCE.md

+### Minor release 1.62.0 is scheduled for 8/26/2022 between 1:00pm and 4:00pm CST

+This release addresses the following Transcribe App issues:
+* #380: only positive (>0) values of speakers should be allowed
+* #398: on Zoom download page add info about needed Zoom settings
+* #407: add ability to delete a Keyword example
+* #424: (Edge) Cannot see the projects I created
+* #436: A wrong value is assigned to user.memberOf
+* #440: I am an Admin user and in Projects settings I do not see the icon for Users
+* #449: Project->Settings->Users page show a "no users in project" page briefly before showing that there are users
+* #450: deleted project still visible in the project menu
+* #451: American English is highlighted instead of Spanish which is the actual setting on the Context
+* #452: (Edge) Not able to save changes to file name
+* #453: Show error message as a tooltip over Error
+* #454: Cannot select other languages on Cloud Transcribe App
+* #457: (Edge) New URL to the Knowledge Base for Transcribe App on Edge
+* #459: selection of a column for sorting a table cannot be undone
+* #460: sorting by storage size is as if storage size was a string not a number
+* #463: back button does not take you back
+* #464: on projects settings - move NER to bottom of page
+* #467: modify logic for checking validity of Labels
+* #469: Allow max number of speakers for diarization to be 12 instead of 10
+* #472: (Edge) The latest sessions are not on the home page
+* #474: no way to add another user to project

+Known issue in Trancribe App:
+* Uploading files larger than 128MB may fail in the Web Browser.

+This release addresses the following issues for the rest of the Voicegain platform:
+* #39: number formatting is not working on meeting transcripts
+* #40: Some sessions are on the second column when there is only one speaker
+* #41: fail to read formatters from MongoDB
+* #42: create a new project if user logs in from=TranscribeApp and there are no private contexts with type=Transcription for that user
+* #46: queue size rate-limit being exceeded
+* #47: Increase audio file size for upload to 256MB
+* #48: increase maxspeakers for diarization to 12
+* #49: add nonSpeakingParticipants to /asr/meeting API
+* #50: change in allowed format for Labels
+* #51: new GET /spec API

 ### Minor release 1.61.0 is scheduled for 8/17/2022 between 6:30pm and 10:30pm CST

 This release includes a major overhaul of the Transcribe App: